biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 You should find the checkpoints of the weights being stored in the ```new_weights``` directory.

 # Citation
-If you artificialYOLOtraininer in your work please cite:
+If you pseudoLabelGeneratorForYOLO in your work please cite:

 Biparnak Roy.
-Artifical YOLO Trainer. https://github.com/biparnakroy/pseudoLabelGeneratorForYOLO, 2020.
+Pseud Label Generator For YOLO. https://github.com/biparnakroy/pseudoLabelGeneratorForYOLO, 2020.